 ASI is currently engaged in re-imagining its award program.
 Rather than a single award, we envision a wider set of possibilities, giving us the ability to recognize indexes that are worthy in many ways.
 Excellence, after all, comes in many forms, and our awards program should reflect the diversity of what we do.
 This represents an exciting opportunity to think creatively and broadly about both the purpose and nature of our annual indexing awards.
 Questions, comments, or input regarding this process may be directed to Amy Hall, Chair of the committee engaged in this work.

-ASI Excellence in Indexing Award
+ASI Excellence In Indexing Award (Retired)

 The ASI/H.W.
 Wilson Company Indexing Award was established in 1978 to honor excellence in indexing of an English language monograph or other non-serial work published in the United States during the previous calendar year.

 In 2011, the H.W.
 Wilson Company merged with EBSCO Publishing, who agreed to continue as sponsoring publisher of the award.
 EBSCO has since merged with a sister company, and the EBSCO name was retired in favor of EIS (EBSCO Information Services) and the award was renamed the ASI/EIS Publishing Award for Excellence in Indexing in late 2013.
 In 2016, EBSCO decided not to continue funding the award, and it was renamed the ASI Award for Excellence in Indexing.

 The award’s purpose is two-fold: for indexers, to provide and publicize models of excellence in indexing; for publishers, to encourage greater recognition of the importance of quality in book indexing.
 It consists of two parts: a certificate and $1,000 for the indexer, and a certificate for the publisher.
 Should no index suitable for the award be submitted, ASI reserves the right to withhold the award.